 Ladies and gentlemen, welcome on board.

 Ever wondered why the cabin lights get dimmed for take off and landing when it’s dark?
-Perhaps you’ve pondered how expensive really is the most expensive plane ticket in the world?
-Want to know how many parts make up the iconic Boeing 747, or who became the first airline to operate an all jet fleet?
+Perhaps you’ve pondered how expensive is the most expensive plane ticket in the world?
+Want to know how many parts make up the iconic Boeing 747?
+Or who became the first airline to operate an all jet fleet?

 Well wonder no more as all of your questions, plus much, much more will be answered here.

 1) You have a 96% chance of surviving a plane crash.
-The odds improve significantly if you’re nice to your crew.
+The odds improve significantly if you’re nice to your cabin crew.

 2) According to one estimate, you can lose about two cups of water from your body for every hour you spend flying.
 While estimates of water loss during flight vary, it’s well-known that flying causes dehydration in passengers, which can lead to deep-vein thrombosis on long-haul flights.
 Drink water before, during and after a long flight.

 3) A Boeing 747 is made up of six million parts.
 The Queen of the Skies is the most well known wide-bodied commercial airliner in the world.
 This aeroplane is famed because it was the first huge body aircraft ever produced.
 These six million parts are all controlled by a few pilots sitting up front with switches and buttons under their fingertips.

 4) Stewardess is the longest word in the English language typed with just the left hand.

 5) KLM is the worlds’ oldest airline, established in 1919.
 It’s first flight between Amsterdam and London took place on 17th May 1920.

 6) In 1987 American Airlines saved $40,000 by removing one olive from each salad served in first class.

 7) Air travel is the second safest form or transportation.
 Only the elevator/escalator is safer, although it would take quite some time to travel 1,000 miles on an escalator.